yuraxdrumz/blog/source/_drafts/Golang-Memory-Leaks.md

 - Try Manual [debug.FreeOSMemory()](https://golang.org/pkg/runtime/debug/#FreeOSMemory).
 Runtimes are all about performance, after memory has been garbage collected, it is not freed back to the OS immediately for performance reasons.
 - Try to reproduce the leak in a staging environment with a small load test to confirm my suspicions.

-After completing my checklist and seeing the leak was still present and that it is reproducible, I started profiling the service with `pprof`.
+After completing my checklist and seeing the leak was still present and that it was reproducible, I started profiling the service with pprof.

 ### Golang's Profiling Tool - pprof
 From the [pproff github page](https://github.com/google/pprof)